 How to Get a Loan With Currency Finance

 With this overview in mind, how does funding work with Currency Finance exactly?
 Read on for all the details about the application, underwriting, and post-funding processes.

 Application and Underwriting Process

-If you’re applying for less than $150,000 worth of equipment financing from Currency Capital, then the underwriting process you’ll need to go through is actually one of the simplest you’ll come across.
+If you’re applying for less than $150,000 worth of equipment financing from Currency Finance, then the underwriting process you’ll need to go through is actually one of the simplest you’ll come across.
 All you’ll have to do is fill out an application and then provide a formal quote for your funded equipment to finalize the process.
-Altogether, Currency Capital can fund these deals under $150,000 in as few as 24 hours.
+Altogether, Currency Finance can fund these deals under $150,000 in as few as 24 hours.

-However, if you’re applying for $150,000 or more of equipment financing from Currency Capital, the underwriting process will be more involved.
+However, if you’re applying for $150,000 or more of equipment financing from Currency Finance, the underwriting process will be more involved.
 You’ll not only need to fill out an application and provide an equipment quote, but you’ll also need to hand over two years of business tax returns, six months of bank statements, and a few more nitty-gritty financial documents.
 As a result, these bigger deals will take longer than a day to fund.

 If you go for a working capital loan you could get up to $500,000 with no prepayment penalties and up to six years to pay it back.
 These loans can be funded in just days so you get the capital you need quickly.
 Before you agree to the loan, though, be sure that it is in fact a loan agreement and not an agreement for equipment leasing or financing.
 Some customers have complained about confusion regarding which product they’re given.

 For any of these loan products, Currency Finance performs a soft pull on your personal credit through Equifax, Experian, and TransUnion to check your personal credit score.